manal1409/LCE-Multi-Head-Attention/README.md

     ```bash
     pip install -r requirements.txt
     ```
-If you get error on Pytorch then install this one as well: pip install "accelerate>=0.26.0"
+If you got error on PyTorch then install this one as well: pip install "accelerate>=0.26.0"

 4. **Download Word2Vec Model** (if required):